-Home Team will pitch first in Game 1.

-To make the stakes more visible for the contestants, they may be painted between games (white paint is often used) so that there is a good contrast between the color of the stake and the color of the backboard.
-The painting of stakes shall not be allowed while a game is in progress, unless both contestants are in agreement.
+To make the stakes more visible for the contestants, they may be painted between games (Smash Saturday yellow or white paint is often used) so that there is a good contrast between the color of the stake and the color of the backboard.
+The painting of stakes shall not be allowed while a game is in progress.

 6) Legal Lineups